geospatialem/conferences/2015/2015NACIS.md

 ## *From The Twitters*, The Interwebs
 * [Add Vertex – Script for Adobe Illustrator](http://cartography.oregonstate.edu/AddVertexScript.html)
 * [Open Geoportal](http://data.opengeoportal.org): An easy way to find open geodata all over the world.
+* [Project Faces](https://www.youtube.com/watch?v=bcUo9ULvVq4) (video): Create a font using this tool!
+"Project Faces" is a whole new way to think about tweaking, adapting, and creating fonts that perfectly reflect your message.
+This technology preview isn't in the Creative Cloud yet, but making your own font face in minutes may be reality sooner than later.

 ## *Maps as a Visual Copy*, Ian Muehlenhaus
 Maybe we're talking about these maps all wrong, maybe they are better thought of as copy.